VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Evaluation Metrics

 \subsection{Object Motion Control (ObjMC)}

-For object-motion control, we follow the ObjMC metric proposed in MotionCtrl~\cite{wang2024motionctrl} and extend it to the multi-object setting in our 3D Gaussian trajectory space.
-Given a generated video, we run the same geometry-annotation pipeline as in VerseControl4D to estimate per-object 3D Gaussian trajectories, and compare them with the corresponding ground-truth trajectories from our dataset.
+For object-motion control, we follow the ObjMC metric proposed in MotionCtrl~\cite{wang2024motionctrl} and extend it to the multi-object setting under our 3D Gaussian trajectory representation.
+Given a generated video, we run the same geometry annotation pipeline used for VerseControl4D to estimate per-object 3D Gaussian trajectories, and compare them with the corresponding ground-truth trajectories from our dataset.

 Let $N_{\text{gt}}$ and $N_{\text{pred}}$ denote the numbers of ground-truth and predicted controlled objects in a sample, and let $T$ be the number of frames.
 For each ground-truth object $o \in \{1,\dots,N_{\text{gt}}\}$ and frame $t \in \{1,\dots,T\}$, we denote the ground-truth 3D Gaussian mean by $\boldsymbol{\mu}^{(t)}_o \in \mathbb{R}^3$ and the estimated mean from the generated video by $\hat{\boldsymbol{\mu}}^{(t)}_k \in \mathbb{R}^3$ for a predicted object $k$.